 Close Answer

-Pushing in development and overexposing in camera yield different results.
-The best thing is for you to experiment and try them both to develop your personal aesthetic.
-If you're new to film, we recommend first becoming comfortable to the nuances of the film and then introducing the elements of pushing/pulling.
+Pushing in development and overexposing in camera create very different looks.
+The best way to find your style is to experiment with both.
+If you’re new to film, we suggest first getting comfortable with the nuances of your stock before adding push/pull into the mix.

 Close Answer